filipeqm94/Crossword-Puzzle/README.md

 As a user I want to:

-> 1. Be able to read hints to the words I need to fill in the available spaces
+> 1. Be able to read hints to the words I need to fill in the available spaces.
 > 1. Be able to insert characters on the cells that are available.
-> 1. See a winner message when I get all the guesses correctly
+> 1. See a winner message when I get all the guesses correctly.

 ### MVP Goals